VincentMatthys/MVA_2018_SL/Course_#7/notes.md

 Long sentences encoded in one high-dimensional vector is tricky, which leads to decreses in performance in BLEU score with sentence length: the encoder doesn't remember the entire sentence (use of **attention mechanism**)

 ## Attention mechanism
+Which weight should I give to the hidden states of the input encoder for the decoder.
+It's like a soft alignment: linear combinaison of all reresentation of the sentence.
+If you do this, the length of the sentence doesn't matter anymore, because the network learns to zoom on a specific part of the sentence (which words are important).
++ each target word is conditioned on a linear combination of these vectors
++ in practice, this (soft) attention is focused on few words
++ the weights are also learned by the neural network.

+## Recent work: NMT Challenges
+Use of very deep neural MT
+How to use unlabeled, eg. monolingual data (without translation) Handling of unknown words: proper names (should be copied or transliterated), morphological variants of known words

+### Very Deep Neural MT

+1. Deep Recurrent Models with Fast-Forward Connections for Neural Machine Translation, Ji Whou et al, TACL'16.
+Significant improvements over vanilla NMT
+2. Google's Neural Machine Translation System: Bridging the Gap between Human and Machine Translation.
+Neural MT now used in production.

+### Neural MT with subword Units
+Decompose words into smaller elementary units..
+More words can be covered with the same vocabular, and future new words are likely to be covered.
+Use of n-grams or byte pair encoding
+Other possibilities:
++ variable length subwords (_byte pair encoding (PBE)_)
++ character-based neural MT.
+Use of CNN.
+The character-level decoder outperforms PBE models and allow to handle spelling errors.
+And even handle many different languages at the same time: the encoder can encode all european languages with $\approx 100$ characters (esxcept for greek and russian)

+_Online question 2: How the input sentence is internally represented in an neural MT system with attention?
+A by the last state of the encoer, B_
+_Answer: D_